jcalpickard/jcalpickard.github.io/index.md

 Operating from a home base in the haunted, <a href="https://www.theguardian.com/commentisfree/2021/jan/25/bringing-my-family-back-to-the-uk-was-a-bad-decision-but-home-has-its-comforts">flood-prone</a> city of York, I use ethnographic methods to uncover hidden meanings and challenge dominant narratives.
 In my work life, I have sought out opportunities to pursue open-ended, exploratory research in diverse settings and contexts.
 I've co-founded a research company, taught observational methods, facilitated workshops, and conducted fieldwork on the [cultural politics of infrastructure in Gujarat](phd.md).

 Endlessly curious about how people make sense of the world, these experiences have instilled an appreciation for creative, experimental, and interdisciplinary inquiry.
 Today, I am at my happiest working with others to decipher complex and uncertain situations.
-Key research interests include appropriate technology, communities of practice, translocal processes, and improvisation and contingency in the design and use of technology.[^1]
+Key research interests include appropriate technology, communities of practice, translocal processes, and improvisation and contingency in the design and use of technology.

 Having recently tumbled into the gravity well of generative language models, I am now trying to learn Python.

 Last updated: Wednesday, 8 May 2024

----

-[^1]: Test footnote.